Immerse yourself in global issues at home and abroad

 Three courses in major, AUC, elective or Modern Language

 Study abroad is a required part of the International Studies major.
 All majors study abroad for one semester in a location related to their concentration, and many majors choose to study abroad more than once.
-Drawing upon the strength of Arcadia’s College of Global Studies, International Studies majors have the opportunity to study at universities around the world, including in Australia, Great Britain, Greece, Italy, South Africa, and Spain.
+Drawing upon the strength of Arcadia’s College of Global Studies, International Studies majors have the opportunity to study at universities around the world, including in Australia, Great Britain, Italy, South Africa, and Spain.